wchou158/JDbrowser/readme.md

 ### Arch Linux

-You can install Jvol from the AUR.
+You can install JDbrowser from the AUR.
 Example using yay.

 ```bash
 yay -S jdbrowser-git